Yangzhou: Modern China

 From the time of the Taiping Rebellion (1853) to the beginning of the Reform Era (1980) Yangzhou was in decline, due to war damage, neglect of the Grand Canal as railways replaced it in importance, and stagnation in the early decades of the PRC.
 During the Second Sino-Japanese War, it endured eight years of Japanese occupation and was used by the enemy as a site for internment camps.
 About 1200 civilians of Allied nationalities (mostly British and Australian) from Shanghai were transported here in 1943, and located in one of three camps (A, B, and C).
 Camps B and C were closed down in September, 1943, after the second American-Japanese prisoner exchange, and their inhabitants transferred back to Shanghai camps.
 Camp C, located in the former American Mission in the north-west of the city, was maintained for the duration of the war.

-Among early plans for railways in the late Qing was one for a line that would connect Yangzhou to the north but this was jettisoned in favour of an alternative route.
-The city's status as a leading economic centre in China was never to be restored.
+Among early plans for railways in the late Qing was one for a line that would connect Yangzhou to the north but this was jettisoned in favor of an alternative route.
+The city's status as a leading economic center in China was never to be restored.
 Not until the 1990s did it begin to regain some semblance of prosperity, benefitting from national economic growth and a number of targeted development projects.
 With the canal now partially restored, and excellent rail and road connections, Yangzhou is once again an important transportation and market center.
 It also has some industrial output, chiefly in cotton and textiles.
 In 2004, a railway linked Yangzhou for the first time with Nanjing.